waldrain/waldrain.github.io/moniwonig.md

 - installed simple voltmeter for 24 V PV battery monitor
 - isum oberkanten fensterlaibungen EG

+### done 2022-11-23

+- covered east wall of EGN and EGM window sills and bottom metre styrodur insulation with copper plate
+- rebuilt north-east rainwater drainpipe to evacuate towards south instead of north;
+  unfortunately, tere is still some slope missing and it drips

 <a name="insulation_ne"></a>

 ### NE Insulation Nordostwand Daemmen